cdeccio/byu-cs324-w2025/09b-hw-concurrency/README.md

     Use the PID and LWP to identify different threads or processes.

- 3. From the `ps` output, how many (unique) threads are running with each proces and why?
+ 3. From the `ps` output, how many (unique) threads are running with each process and why?
 Use the PID and LWP to identify different threads or processes.

  4. Enter `Ctrl`+`c` on the pane in which `nc` was first executed to interrupt